-Why do we hear so much about data? ... data has become instrumental in dealing with systems that have large dimensions and contain uncertainy.
+Why do we hear so much about data?
+One reason is that we have a lot of it, but also in the context of dynamical systems, data is becoming instrumental in dealing with problems that have large dimensions and contain uncertainy.
 The traditional approach in dynamical systems theory has been centered around geometric analysis in the state space, but a lot of systems that we are interested in right now have either too many degrees of freedom to model directly (e.g. climate, turbulent flows and chemical kinetics) or lack reliable models for state-space analysis (e.g. biological and social networks).
-Data helps us detect and exploit low-dimensional structures in the former group, or find surrogate but amenable models for systems of the latter.
+Data helps us detect and exploit low-dimensional structures in the former group, or find surrogate but amenable models for the latter.
 Two sets of techniques have contributed the most to data-driven analysis and control in the recent years: 1-operator-theoretic methods and 2-machine learning.
-So far our work has mostly benifted from the Koopman-operator persepctive but there is much promise in ideas from machine learning and their connection to operator-theoeretic viewpoint.
+Our goal is to push the boundaries of application for these methods, or invent others, that makes them applicable to problems ranging from turbulence and climate to cell motility and health monitoring.

-On a more applied side, we collaborated with scientists in Marine Science Institute to devise a framework for prediction of oil spill movement on the ocean .
+On a more applied side, we collaborated with a group in Croatia to design an efficient algorithm for search on the ocean surface.
+The new algorithm , which combines ideas from statistical mechanics and ocean mixing, has shown great promise in a computational replication of search for the missing Malaysian Airliner MH370.
+Another exciting collaboration was formed with scientists in Marine Science Institute to devise a framework for prediction of oil spill movement on the ocean .
 This problem was motivated by the 2015 Refugio oil spill in northern Santa Barbara county.